pdsam/feup-lpoo/README.md

 !["Start Screen"](https://i.imgur.com/ssIb6TW.png)
 !["You lost screen"](https://imgur.com/nOOkoLG.png)

 ## Install Instructions

 > How can someone install the game in their computer.

 ### Linux

-1. navigate into the code folder
+1. Navigate into the code folder
-2.  "/gradle run --args view" where view can be "lanterna" or "swing".
+2. Run "./gradlew run --args <view>" where <view> can be "lanterna" or "swing".

 ### Windows

-1.
+1. Navigate into the code directory
-2.
+2. Open a command line in that folder and run